Crown Hair Transplant Timeline: What You Should Expect

 Following the surgeon’s instructions for post-operative care is essential for ensuring the best possible outcome.

-Proper care can help prevent infection, reduce the risk of shock loss and support the healing and growth of transplanted hair.
+Proper aftercare can help prevent infection, reduce the risk of shock loss and support the healing and growth of transplanted hair.

 A successful hair transplant in the crown area should provide a significant improvement in hair density and appearance but may not restore the hair to its original state.